James Waldegrave, 2nd Earl Waldegrave: Personal life

-Lord Waldegrave was awarded the Garter soon after and retired from public life upon the accession of George III in 1760.
-He died of smallpox three years later and lacking male heirs, his titles passed to his younger brother, John.
+He died of smallpox on 13 April 1763 and, lacking male heirs, his titles passed to his younger brother, John.

-After his death, his widow Maria married into the British Royal Family becoming the wife of Prince William Henry, Duke of Gloucester and Edinburgh, King George III's brother.
+After his death, his widow Maria married into the British royal family becoming the wife of Prince William Henry, Duke of Gloucester and Edinburgh, King George III's brother.
 Waldegrave's memoirs were published in 1821.

-Note: Lord Waldegrave is not usually counted as Prime Minister, but as he was First Lord of the Treasury he is sometimes regarded as the second-shortest-serving Prime Minister in British history.
-(See also William Pulteney, 1st Earl of Bath.)
+Descendants

+His daughter, Lady Anne, and her husband were the great-grandparents of Charles Spencer, 6th Earl Spencer, who was the great-grandfather of Diana, Princess of Wales and by her they were the ancestors of The Prince of Wales and The Duke of Sussex.